-Ghost Adventures burst onto the TV scene first as a documentary on the SyFy channel in July of 2007 and aired its first series episode in 2008 on the Travel Channel.
+Ghost Adventures burst onto the paranormal TV scene first as a documentary film on the SyFy channel in July of 2007 and aired its first series episode in 2008 on the Travel Channel.
 Since then, Ghost Adventures has held the rapt attention of paranormal fans.
-Led by ghost hunter Zak Bagans, the show focuses on dark hauntings and an extremely confrontational approach to ghost hunting, the Travel Channel's Ghost Adventures is now appointment television for millions of fans around the world.
+Led by ghost hunter Zak Bagans, the show focuses on dark hauntings and an extremely confrontational approach to ghost hunting.
+Ghost Adventures is now appointment television for millions of fans around the world.

 About Ghost Adventures

-Ghost Adventures airs on the Travel Channel.
+In 2021, Ghost Adventures moved to Discovery+.
 The crew, led by Zak Bagans, travels to some of the most notoriously haunted locations in the world, where they are locked in overnight.
-According to Bagans, there is no camera or sound crew.
+According to Bagans, there is no camera or sound crew on site.
 Instead, the crew members go it alone.

 The crew of Ghost Adventures has changed over the years, starting with original cast members Zak Bagans, Nick Groff, and Aaron Goodwin.

 Nick Groff also had a lifelong interest in the paranormal as well as a film school background.
 He and Bagans met when Bagans was the wedding DJ for Groff's wedding.
 The two hit it off and discovered a mutual love of the paranormal.
-Groff left the show in 2014 and later filmed Paranormal Lockdown with Paranormal State's Katrina Weidman.
+Groff left the show in 2014 and in 2016 hosted his own show, Paranormal Lockdown with Paranormal State's Katrina Weidman until it was canceled in 2019.

 Aaron Goodwin is an experienced cameraman who was a friend of Groff's.
 When Groff and Bagans decided to embark on their paranormal adventure, they took Goodwin along to document their experiences.
 Most of the camera work in the documentary and series comes from Goodwin's camera.